 Bait and Switch

+In short, bait and switch is when the advertisement entices you with a product, but makes a significant switch when you go to purchase it.
 For instance, suddenly the laptop you wanted is not in stock, but there is a different one that is lower spec and costs twice as much.
-The chances are, that original laptop was never in stock, or at least, not for the price advertised.
+Chances are that the original laptop was never in stock, or at least, not for the price advertised.

 Another example would be advertising a car at the base price, but with all of the top-of-the-line features included in the ad.
 When you get to the dealership, you have to pay much more to get the car actually shown in the ad.

-Misleading claims use tricky language to make the consumer believe they are getting one thing, when they are in fact getting less (or paying more).
-A British TV show called The Real Hustle had a great example of this in action.
+Misleading claims use tricky language to make the consumer believe they are getting one thing, when they are, in fact, getting less or paying more.
+A British TV show called “The Real Hustle” has great examples of this in action.

-One of the cruelest was advertising a DIY model plane for a price that seemed like a steal.
-Things like "easy to assemble" and "it really flies" were on the box.
-But inside...it was just a blank sheet of paper, with a set of instructions on how to make a paper plane.
-Did they break the law?
+One of the cruelest episodes involved the presenters advertising a DIY model plane for a price that seemed like a steal.
+Phrases like "easy to assemble" and "it really flies" were stamped on the box.
+Inside, however, was just a blank sheet of paper with a set of instructions on how to make a paper plane.
+Did the hosts break the law?
 No. Did they deceive?
 Yes.

 Ambiguous or "Best Case Scenario" Photography

-The photograph could also be taken in a way to hide some of the products flaws, or to make it seem even bigger than it is in real life.
-Food photography can suffer from the "best case scenario" photography.
+A photograph can also be taken in a way to hide some of the product's flaws or to make it seem even bigger than it is in real life.
+Food photography can suffer from the "best-case scenario" photography.
 If you have ever ordered a burger from a fast food place, you will know this well.

 The burger on the menu is perfect.
-It's thick, juicy, 4 inches high, and looks incredible.
+It's thick, juicy, four inches high, and looks incredible.
 But the burger you receive, while it may have the same ingredients, is a sad interpretation of that image.
 The bun is flat, the burger is a mess, ketchup and mustard are pouring out of the sides.

 But, don't take that to mean you can never complain about this kind of photography.
-If you buy something that is clearly of poorer quality than the item shown in the picture, you can emand a refund.
+If you buy something that is clearly of poorer quality than the item shown in the picture, you can certainly demand a refund.